0xDkXy/Notes/Research_Proposal/RP New.md

 ## Scope and Backgroud of Research
 Please identify key issue/problems to be addressed

-OpenHarmony, also known as OHOS, stand
+OpenHarmony, also known as OHOS, stand as an open-source iteration of HarmonyOS.
+This innovative platform marks a new era in mobile operating systems. intended for deployment on smart devices such as smartphones and various embedded terminals.
+So the security issue of it is more than important.
+The key issue of this research is focus on how to enhance the security of Openharmony and its related applications.